Roasted Hazelnut Milk

 Creamy and packed with crunchy roasted hazelnuts, this milk tastes incredibly indulgent.

-Hazelnut milk is easy to make and a great alternative to regular milk.
-I’m not a vegan, but I do enjoy the creamy delicious taste of it.
-There are a few tips I’d like to share with you on how to make the perfect hazlenut milk.
+Hazelnut milk is easy to make and a delicious alternative to dairy milk.
+Even non-vegans enjoy the creamy delicious taste of it.
+There are a few tips I’d like to share with you on how to make the perfect hazelnut milk.

 1).
 Roast the nuts to make them crunchy and delicious, this adds so much extra flavor rather than just soaking them

 2).
 Remove the skins after roasting so the milk doesn’t taste bitter in any way